HariSekhon/DevOps-Bash-tools/README.md

     - `aws_ecr_tags_timestamps.sh` - lists all the tags and their timestamps for a given ECR docker image
     - `aws_ecr_tags_old.sh` - lists tags older than N days for a given ECR docker image
     - `aws_ecr_delete_old_tags.sh` - deletes tags older than N days for a given ECR docker image.
 Lists the image:tags to be deleted and prompts for confirmation safety
-  - `aws_emr_clusters_last_steps.sh` - shows the last N steps executed on each EMR cluster and their EndTime to find idle clusters that should be removed
+  - `aws_emr_clusters_last_steps.sh` - shows the last N steps executed on each EMR cluster and their EndTime to find idle clusters that should be removed.
+You will also need to check for directly submitted jobs such as Spark, Hive, Glue or Athena which won't show up in this steps list
   - `aws_foreach_profile.sh` - executes a templated command across all AWS named profiles configured in AWS CLIv2, replacing `{profile}` in each iteration.
 Combine with other scripts for powerful functionality, auditing, setup etc. eg. `aws_kube_creds.sh` to configure `kubectl` config to all EKS clusters in all environments
   - `aws_foreach_region.sh` - executes a templated command against each AWS region enabled for the current account, replacing `{region}` in each iteration.
 Combine with AWS CLI or scripts to find resources across regions
   - `aws_iam_*.sh` - AWS [IAM](https://aws.amazon.com/iam/) scripts: